mahdi-b/ics438f23/morea/2_data_formats/outcome-module-2.md

 morea_sort_order: 1
 ---

-  * You are familiar with some popular data storage formats and their advantages and limitations
+  * You'll know popular data storage formats and their pros and cons.
-  * You understand the benefits of memory mapped files for performance
-  * You can use Python to load popular file formats
+  * You'll understand how using memory-mapped files can improve performance.
-  * You understand the mechanisms underlying the datasets library
+  * You'll grasp the key functions of the Apache Arrow library.